 \section{Partners of multi-mode systems}

-We now extend the partner construction to multi-mode subsystems, which becomes straightforward within the geometric framework developed in this work.
+Next, we extend the partner construction to multi-mode subsystems, which becomes straightforward within the geometric framework developed in this work.
 Consider an $N$-mode system with phase space $\Gamma$ and a subsystem $A$ made of $N_{\textsc a} < N$ modes.

-For pure states, the partner of $A$ exists, and its dimension can be determined from the symplectic spectrum of the restriction $J_{\textsc a}=\Pi_{\textsc a} J \Pi_{\textsc a}$.
-For mixed states, we distinguish between the \emph{correlation partner}, which contains all correlations (classical and quantum), and the \emph{entanglement partner}, which encodes the distillable entanglement.
-While the construction of the correlation partner is identical to the single-mode case discussed in Sec.~\ref{subsec:partnermixed}, the generalization of the entanglement partner involves additional subtleties, which we discuss below.
+We will show that, for pure states, the partner of $A$ exists and its dimension can be determined from the symplectic spectrum of the restriction $J_{\textsc a}=\Pi_{\textsc a} J \Pi_{\textsc a}$.
+For mixed states, we will discuss \emph{correlation partners}, which contain all correlations (classical and quantum), and \emph{entanglement partners}, which encode the distillable entanglement.
+While the construction of the correlation partner is identical to the single-mode case discussed in Sec.~\ref{subsec:partnermixed}, the generalization of the entanglement partner involves additional subtleties.